-The Hebrew Kabbalah formed a large part of what we use today in the Western Mystery Tradition under the title of Hermetic Qabalah.
-Interestingly, in many forms of Hebrew Kabbalah the natural order of elements was adhered to.
-It would be natural that this same order would also be followed regarding an entire set of correspondences within a system of practical magic.
-It will help tremendously to start with the Tetragrammaton in Hebrew- Yod Heh Vav Heh – יהוה.
-Hebrew is read from right to left.
+The Hebrew Kabbalah formed the basis of Hermetic Qabalah.
+In many forms of Hebrew Kabbalah the natural order of elements is consistent.
+It would be natural this order remain regarding correspondences.
+It will help to start with the Tetragrammaton in Hebrew- Yod Heh Vav Heh – יהוה.
+Hebrew reads from right to left.

 Hiero: Very Honored Hiereus, how many chief officers are there in this grade?

 Hiereus: Three, Very Honored Hierophant.
 Namely, the Hierophant, Hiereus and Hegemon.

 Hiero: Is there any peculiarity in these names?

 Hiereus: They all commence with the letter H.

 Hiero: Of what is this letter the symbol?

 Hiereus: Of life, because the character H is one Mode of representing the ancient Greek aspirate; Breathing and Breath, are the evidence of life.